Chaparral is a herb. It comes from the creosote bush in the western deserts of the USA.

 - There is no scientific evidence to support its use as a treatment for cancer

-Chaparral is a herb that comes from the creosote bush in the western deserts of the USA.
+Chaparral is a herb that comes from the creosote bush.
+It grows in the western deserts of the USA.

 Native Americans have used chaparral for many years to relieve pain and inflammation.
-They also use it to treat illnesses including colds, digestive problems and cancer.
+They also use it to treat many illnesses.
+These include colds, diabetes, digestive problems and cancer.

 Many internet sites advertise and promote it as a way to treat or prevent cancer.
 But there is no research to prove that it works or if it is safe to use.
 There is no scientific evidence to support its use for the treatment of cancer.

 Chaparral contains lignans.
 Lignans are chemicals found in plants.
 They have oestrogenic and anticancer effects.

 The main lignan in chaparral is nordihydroguaiaretic acid (NDGA).
 It is a potent antioxidant.
 That means it protects cells from damage.
 Despite it being an antioxidant, it is toxic.
 In high doses NDGA causes liver damage.